JessyJP/YoutubeVideoDownloader/readme.md

 - [ ] Implement automatic updates and version checking
 - [ ] Resilience for errors/corruption in Theme and config file on startup
 - [ ] Error & Bug reporting
+- [ ] Use sub-directory for the channels and playlists